BizVibez PRESENTS

 2. Choose a location

-Having settled on an industry, your next big decision is whether to launch in the mainland or in a free zone.
-If you opt to set up in a free zone, you’ll benefit from:
+After settling on an industry, your next big decision is a mainland or free zone setup.
+If you opt for a free zone, you will benefit from:

 3. Choose your company name